onflow/flow-cli/CONTRIBUTING.md

 We try to use default values first to get that “works like magic” feeling.

 Never require a prompt for user input.
-Always offer a flag to provide that input, however if a user doesn't provide required input we can offer a prompt as an alternative.
+Always offer a flag to provide that input.
+However, if a user doesn't provide required input we can offer a prompt as an alternative.

 ## Output